-Data Protection Laws: means any applicable law relating to the processing of Personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national or international implementing laws, regulations and secondary legislation;
+Data Protection Laws: means any applicable law relating to the processing of Personal Data, including but not limited to the GDPR, the UK Data Protection Act 2018, and any national or international implementing laws, regulations and secondary legislation;

 GDPR: means the General Data Protection Regulation (EU) 2016/679;